 There are many other environmental impacts associated with agricultural production and the effects of increasing the production of biomass may not all be positive.
 For example, the increased use of carbon in animal manure and straw means that less carbon is returned to the soil.
-The replacement of rape or cereal with perennial biomass crops will, on the other hand, increase soil carbon input, partly because the soil is not ploughed every year.
+The replacement of rape or cereal with perennial biomass crops will, on the other hand, increase soil carbon input.
 Pesticide use is high in sugar beet and rape cultivation, but low for grass and other perennial biomass crops.
 The planting of trees uses practically no pesticides.
 The loss of phosphorus to the aquatic environment is primarily caused by soil erosion.
 On high-risk erosion areas, the use of perennial crops is therefore generally recommended to give a better protection of the soil surface.
 If an overall positive effect on the environment is to be achieved, informed choices must be made and crops selected or rejected.